Pope Pius II: Literary reputation and legacy

 Pius II was a prominent author of poetry in his lifetime, being named imperial poet laureate in 1442.
 But his reputation in belles lettres rests principally upon his The Tale of Two Lovers, an erotic novel.
 He also composed some comedies, of which only one (Chrysis) is extant.
 All of his works are in Latin.
 He also wrote numerous erotic poems.
 All of the erotic material was written before he was elected to the papacy.

 His Epistles, which were collected by himself, are also an important source of historical information.
 His Epistles contain one of the best known descriptions of the enthronement ceremony of the Carinthian dukes on the Prince's Stone and the Duke's Chair.
 It is generally considered to be the source for Jean Bodin's description of the ceremony in his Six Livres de la République.

 The most valuable of his historical writings are his histories of Bohemia and of Emperor Frederick III.
-He sketched biographical treatises on Europe and Asia, and in early and middle life produced numerous tracts on the political and theological controversies of his day.
+He wrote definitional treatises on Europe and Asia, and in early and middle life produced numerous tracts on the political and theological controversies of his day.
 The pontiff even wrote an exhaustive refutation of Islam.

 His most important and longest work is his autobiographical Commentaries, first published in 1584 in Rome by Archbishop Francesco Bandini Piccolomini, a distant relative.
 Bandini Piccolomini published it under the name of Iohannes Gobellinus, the scribe of the manuscript archetype of 1464, who was then named the author.
 Pius II chose to write Commentaries from the third-person perspective, following Caesar's example.
 This posthumous edition altered some content judged inappropriate.

 Of his own work, Aeneas Silvius wrote, "My style of writing is unpolished and bald, but it is frank, and without trappings.
 I never write with labour, because I do not stretch after things which are too high for me, and which I do not know; but what I have learned I write."